Sable/wu-wei-handbook/create-new-experiment.md

 The 'dependencies' property list the source for the artifacts of the experiment.
 The 'iteration-number' property correspond to the number of iterations for the runs.

+After installation, the experiment description file is available under '*repository-root*/experiments/*experiment-short-name*/'.
+It is also understood by the 'run' command so experiment parameters such as the 'iteration-number' will be used to perform the experiments.

 Replicating the experiment using the experiment file therefore only needs the following steps:

     mkdir repo && cd repo